Frequently Asked Questions for the SLA Girls Program

 4. How will my daughter be evaluated for placement on a team?

 - All coaches will use the same evaluation criteria.
-When your daughter arrives for assessment of Feb 10, she will be assigned a pinnie with a number.
+When your daughter arrives for assessment, she will be assigned a pinnie with a number.
 The following table are the criteria of how each athlete is evaluated.

 |Rt Hand Cradle